porech/engarde/README.md

   dstAddr: "127.0.0.1:59301"
 ```

 That's it: engarde client will use 192.168.1.2 as destination, except for eth1 where 192.168.2.2 is used.
+You will just need to use the WireGuard IPs to communicate between the two servers: the packets will always find their way to the destination.

 ### Other scenarios
 There are a lot of other situations where engarde can make the difference: the connection doesn't have to be a point-to-point one, an entire network can be routed through a tunnel.
 Virtually, engarde can work in every situation where WireGuard can.
 For now, if you need to connect different clients to a single server you need to run a different instance of engarde-server, with the same dstAddr and different listen ports, and configure each client to talk with a different port.